Send a Message

 **All canine adoption fees include vaccines, spay/neuter, and microchip**

-**All feline adoption fees include vaccines and spay/neuter**
+**All feline adoption fees include vaccines, microchip and spay/neuter**

 Does YAPS accept stray animals?